How Stress Affects your Period

 We all have stress in our lives.
 While that’s an inevitable fact, as we move into the new Spring season, we encourage you to clean-up your products, routines and stress less.
 Your hormones and menstrual cycle are affected by stress so the more you can keep your body and mind in-sync, the happier your hormones and honeypot will be.

-If you are experiencing these irregularities and have a no-show period (medically known as “amenorrhea”) for more than two months in a row it’s time to call your gyno.
+If you are experiencing these irregularities and have a no-show period (medically known as “amenorrhea”) for more than two months in a row it’s time to go to the gynecologist.
 Don’t brush off these symptoms and make time to discuss the best way to get your body and hormones back on track with your doctor.

 Prioritize sleep and rest - Turn off your phone and other electronics 1 hour before bed and create a calming nighttime ritual.
 This could be anything from journaling to meditating, to diffusing essential oils.
 Our all-natural lavender refreshing panty spray can be used all over your body, but is especially great to spritz on the bottoms of your feet before bed.
 The lavender oil in the spray will keep you calm, help you relax and get you ready for bed.